AA8020/Software-Testing-Portfolio/README.md

 # 🧪 Software Testing Portfolio

-Welcome!
-This portfolio highlights my hands-on expertise in manual testing, automation, API testing, CI/CD, and software development.
-Each section is organized by skill area, making it easy for recruiters and hiring managers to quickly assess my practical capabilities for a software testing role.
+---

+## 👤 About Me
+I am a junior software tester with a strong foundation in quality assurance principles and a passion for continuous learning.
+My experience spans manual testing, automation, API validation, and CI/CD integration.
+I am committed to delivering reliable results, collaborating effectively with teams, and growing my expertise in real-world environments.
+This portfolio is a demonstration of my knowledge, attention to detail, and readiness to contribute to professional QA projects.

 ---